Even if you only have the most cursory knowledge of legal proceedings, you’ve probably heard the term “plea bargain” once or twice.

 No. Prosecutors are not obligated to offer a plea deal.
 For certain offenses -- such as serious felonies -- prosecutors may be unwilling to offer a plea deal at all.

 A plea deal relies on substantial negotiation between the defendant’s representation and the prosecution.
 To maximize the chances of getting a favorable plea bargain, seek the best legal representation available.

 Can You Have Your Record Expunged/Sealed After Accepting a Plea Bargain?

-While it is sometimes possible to have your conviction expunged after accepting a plea bargain, it will depend on the exact details of your plea bargain.
+While it is sometimes possible to have your record sealed after accepting a plea bargain, it will depend on the exact details of your plea bargain.
 The only way to know if you will qualify is to get in touch with an attorney .

 Is It Ever In My Best Interest Not To Take A Plea Bargain?

 There are certain situations where it may be in the defendants best interest to deny a plea bargain.
 For example, if the defense has an extremely strong case likely to win at trial, it may be best to deny a plea bargain and let the case play out in a jury trial.

 However, this is a decision best made by a professional defense lawyer with the qualifications and experience necessary to weigh all the factors involved and make the best decision.

 What Happens After Accepting A Plea Bargain FAQs

 1. Can you accept a plea bargain after turning it down?